Ahmadalhindi/lithium-battery-recycle-blog/README.md

 <img src="documentation/readme_images/userstory5_3.png" alt="View List Blog Posts">
 </p>

-- **List all Blog Posts**: It displayed all automatically by default when openning the homepage for easy access.
+- **List all Blog Posts**: It displayed all automatically by default when opening the homepage for easy access.
-- **Pagination**: Diveded by 4 - Allowing visitors to easily navigate through multiple pages to view more blog posts.
+- **Pagination**: Divided by 4 - Allowing visitors to easily navigate through multiple pages to view more blog posts.
 - Each blog post include:
   - Thumbnail Image.
   - Author name.